jaguilarweb/image-processing-api/README.md

-# Image Porcessing API Project
+# Image Processing API Project

-# Requirment
+# Requirement

 This project needs to have installed NodeJS and npm.